About This Drug

 - Changes in your heart function, abnormal heart beat and heart attack

-- Abnormal bleeding which can very rarely be life-threatening
+- Severe abnormal bleeding which can be life-threatening

-- Perforation- a hole in your stomach, small and/or large intestine
+- Risk of perforation- a hole in your stomach, small and/or large intestine

 - Changes in your liver function